minvws/nl-kat-coordination/bytes/README.md

     EM[EventManager] -- "{'event_id': 123}" --> RabbitMQ[[RabbitMQ]]
 ```

-This flow does not show saving the `NormalizerMeta` object in the `MetaRepository`.
-A message is sent through RabbitMQ once a `RawFile` has been saved.
+This diagram roughly covers the C4 level as well, as this is a small service that can be regarded as one component.

 ## Development